 The Company's head office staff consists of seven persons who have responsibility for the collection of financial data, budgetary controls, banking, treasury, insurance, corporate philosophy and policy.
 The Company reports the corporate office as a reporting segment.
-Each of Exco's plants is operated as an autonomous profit centre, with the exception of its maquiladora operations in Matamoros Mexico, and is part of either the Casting and Extrusion Technology reporting segment or the Automotive Solutions reporting segment.
+Each of Exco's main divisions are operated as autonomous profit centres, with the exception of its maquiladora operations in Matamoros Mexico, and are part of either the Casting and Extrusion Technology reporting segment or the Automotive Solutions reporting segment.